-Further to vehicular parking, the development provides a total of 508 no. bicycle parking spaces, inclusive of 500 no. spaces to serve the proposed apartments/maisonettes/duplex units and 8 no. spaces to serve the creche facility
+The proposed development includes a total of 575 car parking spaces which are provided throughout the proposed development.
+Of these, 256 no. car parking spaces serve the proposed apartments, 242 no. spaces to serve the houses and and 59 no. visitor parking spaces.
+The development also provides 18 no. parking spaces to serve the crèche facility.
+The development provides a total of 311 no. bicycle parking spaces, inclusive of 300 no. spaces to serve the proposed apartments/maisonettes/duplex units and 11 no. spaces to serve the creche facility.